Runaway greenhouse effect: History

-Physics of the runaway greenhouse
+Physics

+A runaway greenhouse effect occurs when greenhouse gases accumulate in the atmosphere through a positive feedback cycle to such an extent that they substantially block radiated heat from escaping into space, thus greatly increasing the temperature of the planet.

 The runaway greenhouse effect is often formulated in terms of how the surface temperature of a planet changes with differing amounts of received starlight.
 If the planet is assumed to be in radiative equilibrium, then the runaway greenhouse state is calculated as the equilibrium state at which water cannot exist in liquid form.
 The water vapor is then lost to space through hydrodynamic escape.
 In radiative equilibrium, a planet's outgoing longwave radiation (OLR) must balance the incoming stellar flux.

-The Stefan–Boltzmann law is an example of a negative feedback that stabilizes a planet's climate system.
+The Stefan–Boltzmann law is an example of a negative feedback cycle that stabilizes a planet's climate system.
 If the Earth received more sunlight it would result in a temporary disequilibrium (more energy in than out) and result in warming.
 However, because the Stefan–Boltzmann response mandates that this hotter planet emits more energy, eventually a new radiation balance can be reached and the temperature will be maintained at its new, higher value.
 Positive climate change feedbacks amplify changes in the climate system, and can lead to destabilizing effects for the climate.
 An increase in temperature from greenhouse gases leading to increased water vapor (which is itself a greenhouse gas) causing further warming is a positive feedback, but not a runaway effect, on Earth.
 Positive feedback effects are common (e.g. ice–albedo feedback) but runaway effects do not necessarily emerge from their presence.
 Though water plays a major role in the process, the runaway greenhouse effect is not a result of water vapor feedback.

 The runaway greenhouse effect can be seen as a limit on a planet's outgoing longwave radiation that, when surpassed, results in a state where water cannot exist in its liquid form (hence, the oceans have all "boiled away").
 A planet's outgoing longwave radiation is limited by this evaporated water, which is an effective greenhouse gas and blocks additional infrared radiation as it accumulates in the atmosphere.
 Assuming radiative equilibrium, runaway greenhouse limits on outgoing longwave radiation correspond to limits on the increase in stellar flux received by a planet to trigger the runaway greenhouse effect.
 Two limits on a planet's outgoing longwave radiation have been calculated that correspond with the onset of the runaway greenhouse effect: the Komabayashi–Ingersoll limit and the Simpson–Nakajima limit.
 At these values the runaway greenhouse effect overcomes the Stefan–Boltzmann feedback so an increase in a planet's surface temperature will not increase the outgoing longwave radiation.